Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Methodology

-(4) \textbf{Contrasting samples coupling.} Though some details about acquiring negative samples and positive samples are introduced in the previous two steps, we give a formal description about contrasting samples coupling here.
-Given a target graph $G_i \in\mathcal{\mathcal{G}}_b$, we apply DP to $G_i$ to obtain two augmented views of it, which are $G_{i, 0}$ and $G_{i, 1}$, respectively.
-Then, we couple these two views $\{G_{i, 0}, G_{i, 1}\}$ as \textit{positive pair} between which the agreement will be maximized.
-For negative samples, we follow the settings adopted by \cite{graphcl, dsgc}.
-Specifically, we samples $k$ negative graph instances $\{G^n_0, G^n_1, ..., G^n_{k-1}\}\subseteq\mathcal{\mathcal{G}}_b$, which should have different labels from that of the target graph.
-The sampled negative instances could be duplicated in case the number of graphs whose labels are different from that of the target graph is less than $k$.
+(4) \textbf{Coupling of contrasting samples.} Although some details of the acquisition of negative samples and positive samples have been introduced in the previous two steps, we give a formal description of the coupling of contrasting samples here.
+Given a target graph $G_i \in\mathcal{\mathcal{G}}_b$, we apply DP to $G_i$ to obtain two augmented views: $G_{i, 0}$ and $G_{i, 1}$.
+Then, we couple these two views $\{G_{i, 0}, G_{i, 1}\}$ as a \textit{positive pair} between which the agreement will be maximized.
+For negative samples, we follow the settings adopted in \cite{graphcl, dsgc}.
+Specifically, we sample $k$ negative graph instances $\{G^n_0, G^n_1, ..., G^n_{k-1}\}\subseteq\mathcal{\mathcal{G}}_b$, which should have different labels from that of the target graph.
+The sampled negative instances may be duplicated if the number of graphs whose labels are different from that of the target graph is less than $k$.
 One of the augmented views of each negative sample will be coupled with one of the augmented views of the target graph.
-Without loss of generality, we have a set of negative pairs $\{\{G^n_{0, 1}, G_{i, 1}\}, \{G^n_{1, 1}, G_{i, 1}\}, ..., \{G^n_{k-1, 1}, G_{i, 1}\}\}$.
+Thus, without loss of generality, we form a set of negative pairs $\{\{G^n_{0, 1}, G_{i, 1}\}, \{G^n_{1, 1}, G_{i, 1}\}, ..., \{G^n_{k-1, 1}, G_{i, 1}\}\}$.
 The agreement between each negative pair will be minimized.
+Note that $G_{i, 0}$ and $G_{i, 1}$ are two augmented views of the same graph generated by the same DP mechanism; therefore, either $G_{i, 0}$ or $G_{i, 1}$ can be equivalently used to construct the negative pair set.

-(5) \textbf{Graph encoding.} After obtaining a series of graphs, next step is to encode these graphs to acquire high-quality graph embeddings.
-Various graph encoders are proposed such as GNN models.
-In this paper, we select three representative GNN models to study, including GCN \cite{gcn}, GAT \cite{gat}, and GraphSAGE \cite{graphsage}.
-Let $g(\cdot, \cdot)$ denotes the graph encoder, $\mathbf{A}_i\in\mathcal{\mathbf{R}}^{p_i\times p_i}$ indicates the proximity and $\mathbf{X}_i\in\mathcal{\mathbf{R}}^{p_i\times q}$ be the node feature matrix of graph $G_i$, where $p_i$ is the number of nodes in $G_i$ and $q$ denotes the dimensions of initial node features.
-We can have updated node embeddings via feeding the adjacency matrix and initial feature matrix into graph encoder:
+(5) \textbf{Graph encoding.} After obtaining a series of graphs, the next step is to encode these graphs to acquire high-quality graph embeddings.
+Various graph encoders have been proposed, such as GNN models.
+In this paper, we select three representative GNN models for study: GCN \cite{gcn}, GAT \cite{gat}, and GraphSAGE \cite{graphsage}.
+Let $g(\cdot, \cdot)$ denote the graph encoder, let $\mathbf{A}_i\in\mathcal{\mathbf{R}}^{p_i\times p_i}$ denote the proximity matrix of graph $G_i$, and let $\mathbf{X}_i\in\mathcal{\mathbf{R}}^{p_i\times q}$ denote the node feature matrix of graph $G_i$, where $p_i$ is the number of nodes in $G_i$ and $q$ denotes the dimensionality of the initial node features.
+We can update the node embeddings by feeding the adjacency matrix and initial feature matrix into the graph encoder: